firebase/firebase-ios-sdk/README.md

 ### Code Formatting

-To insure that the code is formatted consistently, run the script [./scripts/style.sh](https://github.com/firebase/firebase-ios-sdk/blob/master/scripts/style.sh) before creating a PR.
+To ensure that the code is formatted consistently, run the script [./scripts/style.sh](https://github.com/firebase/firebase-ios-sdk/blob/master/scripts/style.sh) before creating a PR.